CLICK PLAY TO LISTEN

-Playland first opened 65 years ago.
+Playland first opened in 1941.
 A family named London were the original owners.
 Then Daniel and Annette Butler took over.
-They would partner with Gabe Novelli and Rocko Rosati, the latter the former owner of the Topo Gigio Restaurant in Winnipeg, in a company called Northwest Amusements.
+The business started with a single bowling game that was brought out to the boardwalk on weekends and grew to include an arcade and a bingo parlor.
+There were lots of adventures along the way, including having their “claw” digger games seized by the authorities as illegal gambling machines.
+They would partner with Gabe Novelli and Rocko Rosati, the former owner of the Topo Gigio Restaurant in Winnipeg, in Northwest Amusements.
 The illusion behind the arcade, Playland, the longest-running business in Winnipeg Beach, is that time can actually stand still.

 The arcade walls are plastered with iconic posters, everything from a psychedelic Bob Dylan to a Ghostbusters movie poster, from K.C. and the Sunshine Band to cheesecake posters of TV stars from the 1970s such as Adrienne Barbeau, the daughter in Maude.It is still a ‘quarter’ operation,” — you can play pinball and video games, although they make up a small portion of the 70 games in Playland.
 Most are automated carnival-type games, some dating back 50 years, such as shooting basketballs, bowling or a memory game.
 You don’t get replays, you get coupons to purchase candy or prizes.